Student-centric advice and objective recommendations

 Davidson College

-- Eligibility: High academic achievers with experiences that reflect a varied range of interests, talents and achievements.
-Some of the merit scholarships, like the Belk Scholarship, require a nomination, so be sure to read up
+- Eligibility: High academic achievers with experiences that reflect a varied range of interests, talents and achievements and some scholarships require a nomination

-- Amount: Up to full cost of attending, including a $3,000 living stipend
+- Amount: Up to full cost of attendance

 Duke University

-- Eligibility: All applicants are automatically considered for Duke merit scholarships by virtue of their admissions application.
-The most competitive will be considered for merit scholarships
+- Eligibility: All applicants are automatically considered for Duke merit scholarships by virtue of their admissions application

 Elon University